Fix Tokyo Xtreme Racer Slow Motion and Low FPS Issues

 -

-09Restart the game every 10 to 15 minutes if you notice a gradual performance drop due to memory leaks
+07Restart your game every 10 to 15 minutes if you notice a gradual decrease in performance, which indicates an active memory leak that requires a fresh process.

 Subscribe for fast, no-fluff fixes and best settings guides